 Poking Around Les Puces de Paris.
 Marché aux Puces de Saint-Ouen – Marché Vernaison.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-Poking around les Puces de Paris is one of my favourite things to do.
-And we all love to have a poke around a good flea market once in a while, don’t we?
-Do you?
-Paris certainly satisfies any inclinations to rummage with its profusion of puces or ‘fleas’ dotted about the city, but Les Puces de Saint-Ouen, not far from our ‘home’ here in Montmartre, is probably the most fun.
+Poking around les Puces de Paris is one of our favourite things to do in Paris.
+And we all love to have a good poke around a great flea market once in a while, don’t we?
+Paris certainly satisfies any inclinations to rummage with its profusion of puces or ‘fleas’ dotted about the city, but Les Puces de Saint-Ouen, not far from our home away from home here in Montmartre, is probably the most fun.

-However, a temporary market had operated on the spot for far longer by ‘rag-and-bones men’ who rummaged through piles of rubbish at night for anything worth salvaging which they’d sell from their makeshift stalls set up in this dingy area outside the city walls.
+A temporary market had operated on the spot for far longer by ‘rag-and-bones men’ who rummaged through piles of rubbish at night for anything worth salvaging which they’d sell from their makeshift stalls they’d set up the next day in the dingy area outside the city walls.

 As you wander the quiet, winding lanes you’ll come across a wide array of shops, specialising in everything from antique maps, old airline posters and retro magazines (#9) to fantastic printer’s lead type (#103), which can be used to create funky signage or arty cryptic messages for your walls.

-From Porte de Clignancourt Metro station, follow the crowds through the cheap clothes market (selling everything from Indian hippy clothes to fake Ed Hardy t-shirts), and head under the concrete overpass to Rue des Rosiers, from where you can access all the markets.
+I found Porte de Clignancourt the most convenient as from Porte de Clignancourt Metro station, you just follow the crowds through the cheap clothes market (selling everything from Indian hippy clothes to fake Ed Hardy t-shirts), and head under the concrete overpass to Rue des Rosiers, from where you can access all the markets.

-The markets are on from 9am-6pm Saturday, 10am-6pm Sunday, and 11am-5pm Monday, but the earlier you go the better to catch the owners in a bright mood (remember, everything is negotiable), and to avoid the crowds.
+The markets are open from 8am-noon on Friday, 9am-6pm Saturday, 10am-6pm Sunday, and 11am-5pm Monday, but the earlier you go the better to catch the owners in a bright mood (remember, everything is negotiable), and to avoid the crowds.
 The markets can get very crowded so if you’re claustrophobic, best to avoid them altogether in favour of smaller neighbourhood flea markets

-Very little!
-Hide your wallet in an inside jacket pocket or bury your purse deep in your handbag as the area is notorious for pickpockets.
-You don’t need to take lots of money, as many dealers accept credit cards, although obviously they prefer cash.
+Aside from totes or recycled carry-bags if you’re planning to shop, take very little!
+Hide your wallet in an inside jacket pocket or bury your purse deep in a handbag as the area is notorious for pickpockets.
+You don’t need to take lots of money, as many dealers accept credit cards, although most preferred cash when we visited.

 SHARE ON SOCIAL MEDIA